 Our survey indicated as much: 70% of respondents said they are more likely to deploy DLP products if they are offered as a suite of interconnected tools, while 30% favored specific point systems such as an email DLP product.
 Endpoint monitoring and monitoring traffic on networks and a central console were the highest feature priorities among readers, followed by content discovery, email integration and policy-based management.

-Other security technologies will continue to reshape the DLP product market, according to Johna Till Johnson, CEO of Nemertes Research.
-Johnson expects to see more integration between security information event management, DLP monitoring and user behavior analytics, tools that profile and track users rather than systems.
+Interconnection will be a watchword in this product category moving forward.
+Johna Till Johnson, CEO of Nemertes Research, expects to see more integration between security information event management, DLP monitoring and user behavior analytics, tools that profile and track users rather than systems.
 The human factor and data security awareness remains a key challenge for security programs.

 What types of data are organizations most concerned with protecting?
 Three-quarters (74%) of respondents said personally identifiable information, such as customer credit card numbers and healthcare information, was viewed as "particularly critical" data, alongside corporate financial data (62%) and intellectual property (58%).
 Less than a third (28%) of those surveyed said they needed to protect data that is stored in a public cloud.

-As more companies move toward digital business models, having mechanisms in place for data discovery and data classification is important to lower risk, said Kish.
+Deborah Kish, Gartner principal research analyst, noted during an October presentation on DLP trends that as more companies move toward digital business models, having mechanisms in place for data discovery and data classification is important to lower risk.
 Managed DLP (discovery and classification likely first) will become more widely available, as organizations seek to outsource data loss protection.

 She may be right.
 One-third (34%) of the readers surveyed are currently evaluating cloud-based or managed security service providers for their DLP initiatives.
 Many businesses lack the skill sets and dedicated resources to effectively manage data privacy and risk, especially in complex mobile and cloud security environments.